symfony/ux-live-component/doc/index.rst

 Checkboxes, Select Elements Radios & Arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.8

-    The ability to use checkboxes to set boolean values was added in LiveComponent 2.8.

 Checkboxes can be used to set a boolean or an array of strings::

     #[AsLiveComponent]